Goronwy Owen (politician): Education, war & business

 Owen was born at Penllwyn, Aberystwyth.
 He was educated at Ardwyn Grammar School and the University College of Wales, Aberystwyth where he gained an MA degree.
-He worked as a schoolteacher in London until 1914 but then joined the London Welsh Battalion (15th Royal Welch Fusiliers) as an officer.
+He worked as a schoolteacher in London until 1914 but then joined the London Welsh Battalion (later 15th (Service) Battalion, Royal Welsh Fusiliers (1st London Welsh)) as an officer.
 He served in France and was awarded the Distinguished Service Order in 1916.
 He was promoted to Brigade Major and twice mentioned in dispatches.
 By 1948 however he was being referred to as having achieved the rank of Lieutenant-Colonel.
 After the war, he was called to the Bar by Gray's Inn but the law was a subordinate interest to business and politics.
 He became a member of the London Stock Exchange and went into the oil business.
 He became president of British Controlled Oilfields which had interests in Venezuela and the Caribbean and was on the board of the Trinidad Petroleum Development Company as well as having interests in other commercial and trading companies.